Apple Photo Books Discontinued: How to Print iPhoto Books in 2026 (Best Replacements)

 What happened to Apple’s photo book feature?

-Apple offered built-in photo book printing from 2002 to 2023.
+Apple offered built-in photo book printing from 2002 to 2018.
 You could select photos in the macOS Photos app, choose a template, customize layouts, and order a printed book directly from Apple.
 It was simple, it was integrated, and people loved it.

-No announcement.
-No replacement.
-Just a quiet removal.
+Then Apple killed it.
+Apple announced the shutdown in July 2018, the final order date was September 30, 2018, and the service ended October 1, 2018.
+No replacement was announced.
 The official recommendation?
 Use a third-party “Photos Project Extension” — basically, Apple telling you to go figure it out yourself.

 The extensions Apple suggested (Mimeo, WhiteWall, Mpix) were clunky, poorly reviewed, and required downloading separate apps.
 Most of them have since been discontinued or stopped updating.